noumik/astro-bento-portfolio/src/content/blog/ford.md

 headerImage: "/src/lib/ford.jpg"
 ---

-# Machine Vision
+# Prescriptive Analytics

-_The technical materials for this project are confidential.
-Below is a brief summary of the work._
+_This project is ongoing.
+The technical materials for this project are confidential._
 <br><br>

-**Background:** When a tire gets manufactured, a [<a href="https://www.youtube.com/watch?v=pYzz2MaZo6A" style="color: lightblue;" target="_blank">Tire Building Machine</a>](https://www.youtube.com/watch?v=pYzz2MaZo6A) (TBM) cuts a long piece of rubber, with each piece intended for a single tire.
-However, various factors and external abnormalities that can cause the TBM to make cuts slightly too early or late, resulting in defective tires and material waste.
+**Background:** Panel gap and flush defects are a significant contributor to rework in Ford’s manufacturing process, leading to increased cost and reduced efficiency.
+Inconsistent measurements and delayed detection make it challenging to maintain quality at scale.
 <br><br>
-**Aim:** The goal of our team was to develop and implement an adaptive control system to  significantly reduced material waste caused by inaccurate cuts.
+**Aim:** The goal is to reduce defect-related rework through the development of a prescriptive machine learning model that accurately predicts panel gap issues and improves measurement precision.
 <br><br>
-**Action:** We developed a program that automatically detects and predicts when the TBM cutter was making inaccurate cuts, and then automatically adjusts the machine accordingly in real-time to correct the issue.
-The analysis was performed using Python and the program was deployed through ThingWorx for implementation.
+**Action:** We are developing a machine learning solution that analyzes real-time measurement data to detect patterns, raise alerts when gaps are consistently out of spec, and identify root causes.
+Dashboards are being created to help engineers monitor trends and receive prescriptive recommendations – not only on what adjustment to make, but also on which specific machine in the production line should be adjusted to correct the issue.
 <br><br>
-**Result:** At the plants where this system was implemented, a substantial reduction in rubber waste was achieved, contributing to improved efficiency and reduced material costs.
+**Result:** This system will enable proactive quality control, reduce measurement errors, and empower engineers to take targeted corrective actions, cutting rework and improving manufacturing efficiency.